4d/docs/website/translated_docs/es/API/HTTPRequestClass.md

 Esta es la secuencia de llamadas de retorno:

-1. `onHeaders` is always called once
+1. `onHeaders` se llama siempre una vez
 2. `onData` is called zero or several times (not called if the request does not have a body)
 3. If no error occured, `onResponse` is always called once
 4. If an error occurs, `onError` is executed once (and terminates the request)
-5. `onTerminate` is always executed once
+5. `onTerminate` se ejecuta siempre una vez